The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - If you make this cake ahead of time.
 Wait to dust it with powdered sugar until right before serving.

 - I used mascarpone cheese for the filling of this lemon cream cake.
-If you’re unable to find it, or simply don’t like the taste of it, then you can use cream cheese instead.
+However, if you’re unable to find it or don’t like the taste of it, then you can use cream cheese instead.

 Copycat Olive Garden Lemon Cream Cake